 Construction of body

-In the manufacture of flooring nailers aluminium is the most commonly used material.
+In the manufacture of flooring nailers, aluminum is the most commonly used material.
 It is lightweight, durable and tough.

-Usually, both professional contractors and DIYers most favourite and popular is pneumatic ones.
+Usually, both professional contractors and DIYers most favorite and popular is pneumatic ones.
 However, they require an air compressor to operate as well as more expensive to buy.

 On the market, there are also electric staplers available.
 They are useful and quite convenient.

-The best flooring nailer for you is that which is not only high-performing and well-built but also budget friendly.
+Price: The best flooring nailer for you is that which is not only high-performing and well-built but also budget-friendly.
 You deserve to get the best value for your money.

 Such time vary.
 Some brands come with 1-year while others up to 7-years warranties.